“…For the first time in more than a century, the children of today may have less healthy and possibly even shorter lives than their parents.”

 - The high rate of childhood obesity.

 - Increased risk factors for chronic diseases such as diabetes, heart disease, stroke and cancer.
-And there is consistent evidence that living with these chronic diseases puts people at higher risk for Covid-19 related medical complications and higher Covid-19 related mortality compared to others.

 Reducing the power and exposure of food and beverage marketing to children will protect children and support parents as they help their children develop healthy eating habits and food preferences.